MarvNC/yomitan-dictionaries/readme.md

 ## Examples

+- The [term origins dictionary](#複合語起源-term-origins) is a small example of a simple dictionary without any bells or whistles.
-For an extremely simple example of a term dictionary, you could look at the [term origins dictionary](#複合語起源-term-origins) which is quite small.
-Past that, the [official test dictionary](https://github.com/themoeway/yomitan/tree/master/test/data/dictionaries/valid-dictionary1) is a great resource to see an example of a dictionary that utilizes the full range of features currently defined in the schema.
-In addition, I recommend looking at the [latest JMDict](https://github.com/MarvNC/yomichan-dictionaries#jmdict) and the dictionaries made by the dictionary anon like 岩波国語辞典　第八版 as they have great formatting to learn from.
+- The [official test dictionary](https://github.com/themoeway/yomitan/tree/master/test/data/dictionaries/valid-dictionary1) is a great resource to see an example of a dictionary that utilizes the full range of features currently defined in the schema.
+- The [latest JMDict](https://github.com/MarvNC/yomichan-dictionaries#jmdict) has complex formatting.
+- Dictionaries made by [stephenmk's jitenbot](https://github.com/stephenmk/jitenbot) like the [jitenon-dictionaries](#jitenon-dictionaries), 大辞林第四版, and 新明解第八版 have very nice formatting.
+- Dictionaries made by the dictionary anon like 岩波, 三省堂, 広辞苑 have nice formatting.

 ## Schema Validation

 For schema validation, I recommend configuring [VSCode to validate schemas](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings) or you could also use a website like [jsonschemavalidator](https://www.jsonschemavalidator.net/) to test.

+## Conjugation

+For Japanese terms to be conjugated by Yomichan, they need to have an appropriate part of speech tag (as can be seen in the term bank schema).
+The part of speech labels are documented on the [official JMDict page here](http://www.edrdg.org/jmdictdb/cgi-bin/edhelp.py?svc=jmdict&sid=#kw_pos).
+If you're making a Japanese dictionary without too many terms, you might be able to simply copy the parts of speech from JMDict as long as the terms mostly overlap.
+I have developed a